-Table 6-2: Construction F Period Net Effects Assessment Criteria Construction Period Effects Mitigation and Monitoring Impact on First Nations people and activities • Impacts of First Nations people are not anticipated.
+Table 6-2: Construction P Period Net Effects Assessment Criteria Construction Period Effects Mitigation and Monitoring Net Effects Impact on First Nations people and activities Impacts of First Nations people are not anticipated.
 The project area is not known to be used by Aboriginal communities for traditional activities.
 Due to historical land use activities, the potential to encounter intact Aboriginal artefacts is virtually nil.
 Consultation with interested First Nations groups is on-going.
 If required, additional First Nations mitigation activities to be determined.
+No net adverse effects on First Nations people or activities anticipated.
+Continue consultations with First Nations that have an interest in the project.
 ECONOMICS Impacts to goods movement Significant portions of the project can be constructed with impacts to existing road traffic Sections of expressway and surface roads will require shut down during periods of project construction (e.g., to remove overhead infrastructure and to connect the new ramps to DVP lanes).
 This is expected to include sections of the Gardiner, Don Roadway and Lake Shore Boulevard.
 It is expected that some truck travel time delays will occur during these periods.
 Local commercial entities that rely on truck traffic will receive advance notice of road closure/detour periods.
 Truck traffic will be detoured onto existing roadways and constructed detour roads during these periods.
 Construction Phasing Plan outlines proposed detour roads which are to be finalized during detailed design.
 Traffic detouring to be coordinated with other projects that might be under construction during the same period such as the DMNP Project.
 The construction phasing plan proposes the need for and location of detour roads.
-Consult with local area commercial trucking operators in development of the traffic detour plan with input from local commercial trucking operators.
+Consult with local area commercial trucking operators in development of the traffic detour plan.
+Monitor and review traffic detour plan with input from local commercial trucking operators.
+Delays to truck traffic movement will be temporary and minimized as much as possible Provision of detour roads will minimize the effect.
 Impact on downtown mobility During periods of road closures/detours, access the downtown by vehicle will take longer and be more inconvenient.
 This might dissuade some people from coming to the downtown area.
 Advance notifications of road closure periods and road detour and transit options will be made well in advance through various forms of media.
 Traffic will be detoured onto existing roadways and constructed detour roads during these periods.
 Construction phasing plan outlines proposed detour roads which are to be finalized during detailed design.
-The construction phasing plan proposes the need for
+The construction phasing plan proposes the need for Delays to traffic movement will be temporary and minimized as much as possible.
+Transit options to access the downtown will be available and possibly enhanced.
+Provision of detour roads will minimize the effect.